-Why FileZilla cannot connect with the server?
+Why FileZilla cannot connect to the server?

 1. Using FileZilla to upload files before pointing the domain name

-If you want to migrate your blog to a new web hosting or server, you should install and set your files, before migrating and just changing the name servers, or, the IP address after making a copy of your website.
+If you want to migrate your blog to a new web hosting or server, you should install and set your files, before migrating and just change the name servers, or, the IP address after making a copy of your website.

-If you want to login with Filezilla before changing your domain name servers, you will get an error message because your FTP hostname that is in the format
+If you want to login with Filezilla before changing your domain name servers, you will get an error message because your FTP hostname that is in the format,

-ftp.yourdomain.com, in general still linked to the old server.
+ftp.yourdomain.com in general still linked to the old server.
 So, you mix the old FTP hostname with the new password and username, and that wrong combination will never work.

 The solution is to use your new server IP address instead of the hostname, your IP will work because it’s unique and liked only to one server.
 So, change your ”host” in your Filezilla login with the new IP that you find in your new hosting email or directly in the control panel.